urwrstkn8mare/galaxy-integration-steam/README.md

 - close Galaxy
 - remove previously installed plugin folder (if any), usually<br>
 `%localappdata%\GOG.com\Galaxy\plugins\installed\steam_ca27391f-2675-49b1-92c0-896d43afa4f8`
-- create a folder of any name at the following path and copy the custom build to it:<br>
+- create a folder of any name at the following path and extract the custom build to the created folder:<br>
 `%localappdata%\GOG.com\Galaxy\plugins\installed\`

 Once the latest version on Github is newer than the version provided in `manifest.json` in the custom build, Galaxy will download the newer version and replace the custom build.
 To prevent this, you can manually set the version in `manifest.json` to something significantly bigger like `9.9`.